 How to train your dog in specific tricks

 Dogs are mostly playful creatures and love to have fun with their owners.
-Teaching your dog new tricks now and then helps in their mental, physical and emotional development.
+To train your dog new tricks now and then helps in their mental, physical and emotional development.
 Training your dog in newer tricks stimulates their brain and is a great way to bond with your pet.
 It is often easier to teach tricks if your dog, or for that matter, any pet has got its basic, obedience training.
 A dog which readily follows obedience commands like “sit,” “stand”, “stay,” and “down” is easier to coach in more complex tricks.